AlexanderMBabel/react-open-library/README.md

 # react-open-library

-react interface for the open library api
+React interface for the open library api